 You might also consider asking established members what would’ve been most valuable to them when they joined, and use this to help guide your content.
 The answers might surprise you!

-Maybe you’ll discover that even though it’s a super jokey and fun community, that doesn’t come across at all during onboarding.
+Maybe you’ll discover that even though it’s a super jokey and fun community, this doesn’t come across at all during onboarding.
 Or that while existing members understand your gamification system, it’s not easy to follow when you first join.

 Acting on these simple insights can drastically improve retention rates from onboarding.